 Welcome to my rather limited web-site.
-Here I intend to share my (mainly Botanical but not exclusively-so) adventures with my microscope, an Olympus BX40 with infinity objectives.
+Here I intend to share my (mainly Botanical but not exclusively-so) adventures with my microscope, an Olympus BX50 with infinity objectives.

-I love to study plants, in particular the wildflowers and ‘weeds’ that are all around us in our gardens, hedgerows, streets, hedgerows and countryside.
-I started my interest with a desire to answer the question “what type of plant is that?” some 5 years ago now, well almost, back in 2015…..
+I love to study plants, in particular the wildflowers and ‘weeds’ that are all around us in our gardens, hedgerows, streets and countryside.
+My interest evolved from a desire to answer the question “what type of plant is that?” some 5 years ago now, well almost, back in 2015…..
 To enable me to take images of plants that I encountered in the beautiful Cumbrian countryside of the U.K. where I live, I bought a cheap and cheerful mobile ‘phone that could take pictures!

 Perusing those early sub 1mp images on the ‘phone’s tiny screen whetted my appetite for Botany and the rest is history!

 Nearly 5 years later I have a tiny ‘lab’ at home (my dining-room….) where I not only study plants at the microscopic level as well as the macroscopic as for species ID, but make my own permanently-mounted and stained microscope slides of the fascinating world of a plant’s structure!